It’s A Marathon Not A Sprint – Wellness Family Plan

 Wellness Family Plan

-It’s a new working week but it may be tricky now the kids are at home for half term again if you’re still, or back, working from home.
+You may be adjusting to the new way of working but it may be tricky now the kids are at home again if you’re still, or back, working from home.

 The novelty has worn off for many and the stress of juggling is still relentless & doesn’t get any easier in fact as this whole process takes its time it also takes its toll on your long term wellbeing.